louismrose/lncs/README.md

         058 -- 13pgs zip
         068 -- 11pgs zip

   If a submission exceeds your page limit, you may wish to contact the authors.
-If a submission is a PDF rather than a ZIP file, you may wish to do the same as you will need to send to Springer the sources and a signed copyright form for each submission.
+If a submission is a PDF rather than a ZIP file, you may wish to do the same as you will need to send to Springer the LaTeX sources (and a signed copyright form).

-7. Generate the set of directories required by Springer for the body of the proceedings
+7. Generate the set of directories required by Springer for the body of the proceedings:

         > lncs body
         > ls body